• Skip to primary navigation

 Why is Thailand’s National Emblem Hindu

-Why does Thailand use a Hindu God as it’s national emblem ?.
-First off let’s discover who this Hindu God is, The Hindu God used by Thailand as a national emblem is Garuda, known as ‘Krut’ in Thailand.
-In Hindu mythology Garuda (Krut) was the vehicle of Lord Vishnu, Garuda is half man, half bird, he has the body of a man but his head, his wings and talons are that of an eagle.
+Why does Thailand use a Hindu mythical creature as its national emblem?
+First off, let’s discover who the creature is.
+The Hindu creature used by Thailand as a national emblem is Garuda, known as ‘Krut’ in Thailand.

 Thailand National Emblem (symbol) and Royal Seal of Approval.